oliviano/Tamaki/README.md

 youruser ALL=(ALL) NOPASSWD: /full/path/to/env/bin/python3
 ```

+Remember to make the script executable:
+`chmod +x scriptname.sh`

 > ⚠️ **Caution:** Only allow passwordless `sudo` for specific, trusted commands to avoid security risks.